OffchainLabs/nitro-devnode/README.md

 - Private key: 0xb6b15c8cb491557369f3c7d2c287b053eb229daa9c22138887752191c9520659

 You don’t need to set up a private key manually unless you prefer using your own key.

+If needed, pass the account address at the `NITRO_DEV_ACCOUNT` env var to fund a different account.

 ## Chain ownership in `--dev` mode